 Errors in numbers, names or facts could cause embarrassment and require time and money to put right.
 Incorrect word choice could confuse the reader or give the wrong impression.

 During copy editing your document is meticulously checked for errors in formatting, spelling, punctuation, grammar and word use.
-Elements such as headings, tables, captions and numerical values are edited to remove errors and inconsistencies.
+Elements such as headings, tables and captions are edited to remove errors and inconsistencies.
 Cross-references are checked.
-The reference list or bibliography is copy edited and checked to ensure that all sources are acknowledged.
+The reference list or bibliography is copy edited and checked to make sure all sources are acknowledged.

 Using a style guide

-In most instances, I edit to the Style manual: for authors, editors and printers (6th edn), which is the required style guide for Australian Government publications and is preferred by many Australian publishers.
-I can also copy edit according to your house style or a required style guide, such as APA6, Harvard, AGLC, IEEE or Chicago.
+In most instances, I edit to the Australian Government style manual, which is the required style guide for Australian Government publications and is preferred by many Australian publishers.
+I can also copy edit according to your house style or a required style guide, such as APA7, Harvard, AGLC, IEEE or Chicago.
 This may be particularly important if you are preparing an academic paper, journal article or corporate document.

 Alternatively, I can create a style sheet specifically for your document, which records the decisions made about treatment of, for example, capitalisation, hyphenation, quotation marks, numerical values, abbreviations and specialist terms used.
 A style sheet is a useful reference for others working on your document and can help prevent errors creeping in during typesetting and proofreading.